bebailey/datasets/incubator/README.md

 1. Which borough(s) of New York has the most number of car crashes?
 2. In what month were the most number of people killed?

-# gunviolence: Gun Violence

-This dataset contains data and information from records of over 260k US gun violence incidents from January 2013 to March 2018.

-1. In which state(s) were there the most incidences of gun violence?
-2. Which months had the most number of people killed as a result of gun violence related incidents?

 # titanic: Titanic Survival Data